-The net decrease in this account is mainly attributable to payment of the ₱3.0 billion Corporate Bond by the parent company.
+The drop in this account is mainly attributable to payment of amounts due to the parent holding company.

-The increase in the account represents increase in present value of the contingent amount payable by Phinma Corporation to non-controlling shareholders of Phinma Education.
+The movement represents the increase in present value of the contingent amount payable by PHINMA Corporation to non-controlling shareholders of PHINMA Education.